 Municipally-maintained local roads and intersections are included in the screening with State-maintained sites and are evaluated using the same methodology.
 Traffic data are not available for the majority of rural collector or rural and urban local roads (functional class 8, 9, and 19), and therefore the volumes are estimated based on similar roads that have measured data.
 Urban and rural local roads are categorized separately from the other functional classes in network screening to account for the lower reliability of this estimated volume data.
-The State is working to improve volume data on all public roads.
+The State is working to improve volume data on the roads for which it is currently lacking.
+In addition, the State has involved municipal partners in two Every Day Counts 5 initiatives that will proceed in fiscal year 2020.